oracle/rewrite-recipes/rewrite-weblogic/docs/recipes/migrate-to-spring-6_2.md

 This recipe will migrate applications to the Spring Framework 6.2 release and to compatibility with WebLogic 15.1.1.

 **NOTE**: This recipe is intended for migration from Spring Framework version 5.3 or later.
-Though not tested or supported, older versions of Spring Framework may work.
+We have not tested and we don’t support updating from earlier versions of Spring Framework.

 #### Maven POM